This content is viewable by Everyone

-Windows Users: Please upgrade to Windows 10, version 1909.
-If you have Windows 10 Home edition, you will need to upgrade to Windows 10 Education.
+Windows Users: Please upgrade to Windows 10 or 11, version 21H1.
+If you have Windows 10 or 11 Home edition, you will need to upgrade to Windows 10 or 11 Education.

 UCSF requires the use of the following file-based encryption applications that prevent unauthorized persons from accessing legally protected information.
 Please read and follow the instructions before installing or you may encounter issues: https://software.ucsf.edu/content/file-encryption

 Mac Users: Download and run the installer from "Mac Encryption - MacOS" to enroll your Mac into Jamf Pro at UCSF that will manage and validate your computer's FileVault encryption for proper compliance.

 Windows Users: Download and install Dell Encryption Enterprise BitLocker Manager - Windows 64-bit (x64).
 Do not use DDPE as it has compatibility issues with some versions of Windows.